kent750/GameMaster/replit.md

 Changelog:
 - June 20, 2025.
 Initial setup
 - June 21, 2025.
 Updated interface to Japanese language - all text in UI now displays in Japanese including questions, choices, buttons, and result descriptions
+- June 21, 2025.
+Simplified MBTI selection to direct choice from 16 personality types instead of quiz format - users now select from categorized grid of all 16 types with descriptions